 Photo via: www.hemispheres-us.com

 We are travel junkies and still recommend a spring trip to the Italian Riviera… but don’t bring back any furniture!
-2018 design is all about three places: Scandinavia, the Far East, and Paris.
+Current design is all about three places: Northern Europe, East Asia, and Paris.
 We know you spent a ton of money on all those heavy drapes and bedroom suites, but it is time to let go of the furniture and just keep the memories and pictures of your romantic trip to Tuscany.

 The good news is that a lot of the furniture can be revived to look fresh again!
 Painting that cherry wood black and adding some gold fixtures can transform a 1990’s throwback to an on-trend fashion statement.
 Below is a picture of a member of our logistics team painting a coffee table we found at an estate sale that is perfectly on trend now that it has been freshened up.